 Cultura Comida Y Bebida | Serves Brunch & Dinner

 With our big love for Mexico, it’s no surprise that we always search for quality Mexican food wherever we travel.
 For legit food focused on the Mexican state of Oaxaca (where mole and mezcal reign), head to Cultura Comida Y Bebida.
 The menu includes street tacos hits like Chicken Tinga, carnitas, and barbacoa but also Oaxacan staples like mole, chapulines (toasted grasshoppers), and Oaxaca cantina-style peanuts.

 Dolores Street, between 5th and 6th Ave, Carmel-By-The-Sea

 Flaherty’s Seafood Grill & Oyster Bar | Serves Lunch & Dinner

-With its deep fishing roots–see: Steinbeck’s Cannery Row–the Monterey Peninsula is ground zero for California’s seafood culture.
-As a nod to that history, we think you should have at least one seafood-focused meal while in the area.
-Flaherty’s has a massive menu, but, as the name suggests, you'll want to stick with the seafood (much of which comes directly from the docks of nearby Monterey).
+With its deep fishing roots – see: Steinbeck’s Cannery Row – the Monterey Peninsula is ground zero for California’s seafood culture.
+As a nod to that history, have at least one seafood-focused meal while in the area.
+Flaherty’s has a massive menu but sticks with the seafood (much of which comes directly from the docks of nearby Monterey).

 6th Ave, Between Dolores & San Carlos, Carmel-By-The-Sea